Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 • Partial Suspension: A partial suspension of a student’s normal right to participate in extra-curricular, co-curricular, and other nonacademic activities.
 The student will continue to attend classes and may use all academic resources.
 The student will not be in good standing during the time of the suspension.

-• Required Tutoring/Learning Support: KHSC-KansasCOM has the authority to require a student to seek mandatory tutoring and/or assistance from a learning specialist if it is deemed appropriate in assisting the student with academic performance issues.
+• Required Tutoring/Learning Support: KHSU-KansasCOM has the authority to require a student to seek mandatory tutoring and/or assistance from a learning specialist if it is deemed appropriate in assisting the student with academic performance issues.

 • Restitution or Monetary Fine: Financial accountability for damage to property caused by the student, or a fine that is deemed appropriate for the offense.